kotzinr/PacMen-Factory/README.md

 # pacmen
-##Factory for making pacmen
+**Factory for making pacmen**

 **Purpose:** Pac-men are created with the click of a button and move around the screen at their own pace.
 Uses array methods and DOM manipulation techniques.

-**Installation:** Click the link https://shrewd-puma-ht1v-8080.nt.run/ to see Pac-Man chomp from right to left on repeat
+**Installation:** download the files and drag and drop the index.html file on to a blank browser page to start the Pacmen factory.

 **Usage:** Pac-men are created with random position and velocity.
 Collision detection is implemented to change these settings.